 The thinnest and lightest panel heating

-According to all research results it was possible to develop a calculation program with which the conditions for special operations can be determined and variations calculated.
-Only secondary carbon fibres are used.
+According to all research results, it was possible to develop a calculation program with which the conditions for special operations can be determined and variations calculated.
+Only the secondary carbon fibres are used.
 In the course of electromobility, this paper will have a future, since the area-related heating output requires less electricity than the previously used ones.

-If the paper is damaged by holes or tears, the current conduction does not suffer and the proportional distribution is maintained.
+If the paper is damaged by holes or tears, the current conduction does not suffer, and the proportional distribution is maintained.

 The carbon paper can be made waterproof.
-Wet deformation, different degrees of absorbency as well as specific air permeability values can be adjusted according to appropriate requirements.
+Wet deformation, different degrees of absorbency, as well as specific air permeability values, can be adjusted according to appropriate requirements.

 The material can be treated and processed like normal paper, but with absolute dimensional stability.